No decision on nation wide NRC: Govt in Lok Sabha

 There have been protests in several parts of the country over the NRC issue.
 Prime Minister Narendra Modi had said recently that there was no decision on the NRC.

-Earlier there was an uproar in the Lok Sabha over the recent incidents of firing at Delhi.
+Earlier, there was an uproar in the Lok Sabha over the recent incidents of firing at Delhi.
 The Opposition raised slogans such as stop firing bullets.